TransitionbyDesign/homemaker/content/articles/five-ideas-to-tackle-housing-need-in-oxford-during-and-beyond-the-coronavirus-pandemic.md

 apposition: solution
 latitude: 51.76770397209951
 longitude: -1.269771103908298
-title: Five Ideas to tackle housing need in Oxford during, and beyond the Coronavirus Pandemic
+title: Five Ideas to Tackle Housing Need, Now
 summary: 'The Coronavirus pandemic has made the need for new housing solutions in Oxford even more acute.
 We put our thinking caps on and found 5 ideas that we think could work in Oxford to help us provide more homes for those that need them most,